bgplab/bgplab/docs/1-setup.md

 ## Select the Virtualization Environment

 Now that you know which network device to use, check [which virtualization environment](https://netlab.tools/platforms/#supported-virtualization-providers) you can use.
 I would prefer _containerlab_ over _libvirt_ with _virtualbox_ being a distant third, but that's just me.

+!!! tip
+    You can also run the BGP labs in a [free GitHub Codespace](4-codespaces.md).

 A gotcha: You can use _virtualbox_ if you want to run the lab devices as virtual machines on your Windows- or MacOS laptop with Intel CPU, but even then, I'd prefer running them in a [Ubuntu VM](https://netlab.tools/install/ubuntu-vm/).